RHagenson/2019-01-03-UNO/_episodes/07-redirection.md

 ~~~
 {: .bash}

-This file contains a lot of information about the samples that we submitted for sequencing.
-We
+This file contains a lot of information about the samples that we submitted for
-took a look at this file in an earlier lesson.
-Here we're going to use the information in this
+sequencing.
+We took a look at this file in an earlier lesson.
+Here we're going to use
-file to answer some questions about our samples.
+the information in this file to answer some questions about our samples.

-### How many of the read libraries are paired end?
+### How many of the read libraries are paired-end?

-The samples that we submitted to the sequencing facility were a mix of single and paired end
+The samples that we submitted to the sequencing facility were a mix of single and
-libraries.
-We know that we recorded information in our metadata table about which samples used
+paired-end libraries.
+We know that we recorded information in our metadata table about
-which library preparation method, but we don't remember exactly where this data is recorded.
+which samples used which library preparation method, but we don't remember exactly
-Let's start by looking at our column headers to see which column might have this information.
-Our
+where this data is recorded.
+Let's start by looking at our column headers to see which
-column headers are in the first row of our data table, so we can use `head` with a `-n` flag to
+column might have this information.
+Our column headers are in the first row of our
-look at just the first row of the file.
+data table, so we can use `head` with a `-n` flag to look at just the first row of the
+file.

 ~~~
 $ head -n 1 SraRunTable.txt